 Wave Forms and Tunnel Visions III: Robert Revisited

 There are certain precautions that an artist who record sound as a major part of one´s practice takes.
 No hocus pocus, just basic stuff like taking extra batteries, SIM card, cables.
 If you are doubting whether or not to bring a microphone, just do it, it is written in the stars that if you choose not to, you will regret.

-I spent some weeks recording in Cagliari, Sardinia in 2015.
-The city was appointed as the culture city of Italy and the curator Maria Paula Zedda had envisioned a program focusing on the city of sounds.
+In the autumn of 2015, I spent some weeks recording in Sardinia.
+Cagliari had been appointed as the culture city of Italy and the curator Maria Paula Zedda had envisioned a program focusing on the city of sounds.
 I was one of the artists in residence and had set fore to explore the relationships of property and ownership between the subterranean and the city above ground.

 I spent weeks listening to the changing echoes while descending down into the dark and recording the city filtered through it´s cavities.
 I think of field recording as a conversation with place, but have also sought co-listeners, fellow bodies, thinkers, experts to join the conversation.

 All went well, I encountered great people and places and was very happy about the recordings.
 A month had passed and it was getting closer to the final exhibition.
 One morning on the way to the Antico Palazzo di Citta where my performance was going to take place, I stopped by an excavation site next to the busy square Piazza Jenne.
 Enrico worked there, the archaeologist with whom that I had visited several of the city´s cavities.
 I recorded him and his crew uncovering mosaics, a window fragment and a part of a vase under layers of earth and asphalt.
 I had not plan to record that day but there were something raw and rhythmic about that sound of digging; the metal tools meeting sand and stones, the worker´s comments, the traffic.